 Using a metal spatula or skimmer, lower the about 3 to 4 donuts into the hot oil.
 Fry the donuts on one side for 1 minute and then turn them over and fry for about 1 minute longer, or until golden brown.
 Carefully remove the donuts to the paper towel-lined baking sheet to drain.
 Repeat with the remaining donuts; fry the donuts holes last; they will take a bit less time.

-Use a neutral flavor oil for donuts.
+- Use a neutral flavor oil for doughnuts.
 Peanut oil, high-heat safflower oil, and canola are good neutral flavor oils.
 Solid vegetable shortening is another good option for deep-frying.

-Have a paper towel-lined pan ready before you begin frying.
-To keep the oil temperature from rising, have fresh cut-out donuts ready to add to the oil when you remove each batch.
+- Have a paper towel-lined pan ready before you begin frying.
+To keep the oil temperature from rising, have fresh cut-out doughnuts ready to add to the oil when you remove each batch.
 Watch the deep-fry thermometer and regulate the heat source as needed.